Persistent Depressive Disorder in Children

 Persistent depressive disorder may put your child at an increased risk for major depression

-if he or she does not get the correct treatment.
-It also raises the risk for your
+if they do not get the correct treatment.
+It also raises the risk for your child or

-child or teen to have other mental health disorders.
-And it can result in a severe
+teen to have other mental health disorders.
+And it can result in a severe reduction

-reduction in your child's long-term quality of life.
-Correct treatment helps to make
+in your child's long-term quality of life.
+Correct treatment helps to make symptoms

 A child with this disorder may have times of depression that last longer than 5 years.